TheAcharya/ShotData-Website/docs/privacy.md

 ## Third-Party Services

 The App does not integrate any third-party analytics, advertising, or crash-reporting software development kits (SDKs).
-If a future version of the App includes any third-party service that processes data, We will update this Privacy Policy beforehand.
+Optional Notion upload uses Notion’s public API at your request; it is not used for analytics or advertising.
+If a future version of the App includes any other third-party service that processes data, We will update this Privacy Policy beforehand.

-Our support and documentation [site](https://shotdata.theacharya.co), is hosted independently of the App and may collect standard technical data (such as IP address or browser type) as part of normal website hosting.
-This is separate from the App itself, which does not transmit any data.
+Our support and documentation [site](https://shotdata.theacharya.co) is hosted independently of the App and may collect standard technical data (such as IP address or browser type) as part of normal website hosting.
+This is separate from the App itself.

 We also use GitHub to host documentation and, where applicable, source code related to the App.
 If you visit our GitHub repository, GitHub's own privacy practices will apply to that visit.
 You can read GitHub's Privacy Statement at [here](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).